Top 11 Venture Capital Firms for Supply Chain Management Startups

 Image of Tech Square Ventures - Top VCs in Supply Chain Management

-Tech Square Ventures is an Atlanta-based firm providing seed and early-stage capital.
-They concentrate on enterprise software, marketplaces, and tech-enabled service companies.
+Tech Square Ventures is an Atlanta-based firm that invests in seed and early-stage companies.
+They focus on enterprise software, marketplace platforms, and tech-enabled services.

 • Investment stages: Seed, early-stage venture, and convertible notes